 We’d like to invite you to join the U.S. Payments Forum.
 The U.S. Payments Forum resulted from the expansion of the charter and activities of the EMV Migration Forum, which was formed in 2012 to support the industry cooperation and alignment of the move from magnetic stripe technology to more secure EMV contact and contactless technology.
 The transition of the organization to the U.S. Payment Forum took place in August 2016.
-The U.S. Payments Forum addresses a variety of new and emerging payments technologies that protect the security of, and enhance opportunities for payment transactions within the U.S. Those technologies include EMV, tokenization, card-not-present transaction, encryption, and mobile and contactless payments.
+The Forum addresses a variety of new and emerging payments technologies that protect the security of, and enhance opportunities for payment transactions in the U.S.

 Organizations, associations, government agencies and individuals who join the Forum are granted access to participate directly in the Forum.
 There are seven classes of membership, which have specific benefits for participation in and leadership of Forum activities.
 Any individual, firm, partnership, unincorporated association, or governmental body who is a participant in the payments industry may apply for membership.
 Please view the membership levels document for more details.